James Taylor (tea planter)

 James Taylor (29 March 1835 - 2 May 1892) was a Scottish tea planter who introduced the industry of tea farming to British Ceylon.
-He arrived to British Ceylon in 1852 and settled down in Loolecondera estate in Delthota.
+He arrived in British Ceylon in 1852 and settled down at Loolecondera estate in Delthota.
 Here he worked with Scottish merchant Thomas Lipton to develop the tea industry in British Ceylon.
 He continued to live in British Ceylon until his death (more than half of his lifetime).

 Life in Loolecondera

-Taylor visited India in 1866 to learn the basics of growing tea on plantations; following his return, he started a plantation in Loolecondera estate in Kandy (Sri Lanka - formerly known as Ceylon).
-He began the tea plantation an estate of just 19 acre in 1867.
+Taylor visited India in 1866 to learn the basics of growing tea on plantations; following his return, he started a plantation at Loolecondera estate in Kandy (Sri Lanka - formerly known as Ceylon).
+He began the tea plantation on an estate of just 19 acre in 1867.
 He started a fully equipped tea factory on the Loolecondera estate in 1872.

 During the period when Taylor lived on the Loolecondera estate, the export of tea increased from 23 pounds to 81 tonnes and in 1890 it reached the level of 22,900 tonnes.

 Achievement

-In year 1872 Taylor set about building a larger tea factory in Loolecondera and started manufacturing packeted tea.
-He had already written about his success of starting a larger tea factory as "I have a machine of my own invention being made in Kandy for rolling tea which I think will be successful".
+In the year 1872 Taylor set about building a larger tea factory in Loolecondera and started manufacturing packeted tea.
+He had already written about his success in starting a larger tea factory as "I have a machine of my own invention being made in Kandy for rolling tea which I think will be successful".
 In 1875 Taylor managed to send the first shipment of Ceylon tea to the London Tea Auction.